-The MedCap shall be designed to detect early heat illness while the wearer is participating in physical activity.
-The following steps will be followed using either a prototype or the final product.
-In order to create the appropriate conditions for testing, the user will do the following:
+The MedCap was designed to detect early heat illness while the wearer is participating in physical activity.
+The following steps were followed using either a prototype or the final product.
+In order to create the appropriate conditions for testing, the user did the following:

-- 1. The user shall turn the MedCap on. - 2.
-Then the user shall put the MedCap on his or her head with the bill facing forward and pull the cap down until it touches the ears.
-Also, the user must ensure the ear piece fits snug to the ear lobe and sits across the ear opening.
-This ear fitting will allow for accurate readings.
+- 1. The user turned the MedCap on. - Then the user put the MedCap on his or her head with the bill facing forward and pulled the cap down until it touches the ears.
+Also, the user ensured the ear piece fit snug to the ear lobe and sat across the ear opening.
+This ear fitting allowed for accurate readings.